jizhang02/Code-Note/Note/docs/Medical-imaging-processing-software.md

 * Process > Enhance Contrast: show pet image more clearly
 * Image > Overlay: add another image on the current image
 * Export GIF: Image > Stacks > 3D Project, then click File > Save as > GIF
+* Copy a ROI (line or square) to another window, select Analize > Tools > ROI manager, add current ROI, then on another window, select 'show all' from ROI manager

 #### Medical Image Analysis Using Slicer software
 * generate a gif